BoceHu/MyAcademicPage/content/home/education.md

     date_start: '2021-09-01'
     date_end: '2023-05-31'
     description: >
-      Advanced Master
+      Advanced Master Concentration in Robotics and Control.

-      Concentration in Robotics and Control.
+      TA for Data Science for Mechanical Systems

   - title: Bachelor of Engineering in Flight Vehicle Power Engineering GPA:3.7/4.0
     company: Civil AViation University of China